 Born on May 24, 1917, in Saginaw, Michigan, Florence Knoll (also known professionally as Florence Knoll Bassett) became one of the most influential architects and designers in postwar America.
-Architect, interior designer, furniture designer, textile innovator, production impresario—she has been all of these things, yet her imprint on American modern design transcends any one of these specific fields.
+Architect, interior designer, furniture designer, textile innovator, production impresario—she was all of these things, yet her imprint on American modern design transcended any one of these specific fields.

 Early Life and Education